Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 zendro stop [service…]

   Usage: zendro stop [service…]

+  Options:
+  -p, --production: stop SPA with production mode (default: false).
 ```
 Hints:
 1. stop all service by default
-1. stop specified service with abbreviations
+2. stop specified service

-## Running Examples
+## A Running Example
 1. create a new application (**test**).
-Keep docker files (**-d**) and update the latest stable code generators (**-u**) by executing  `zendro new -d -u test`.
-If you want to modify some environment variables, please edit relevant files, which are also specified in the console.
+Keep docker files (**-d**)  by executing  **`zendro new -d test`**.
+If you would like to modify some environment variables or database configuration, please edit relevant files, which are also specified in the console.
-* ./graphql-server/config/globals.js
+* without docker setup: ./graphql-server/config/data_models_storage_config.json
+* with docker setup: ./config/data_models_storage_config.json
-* ./single-page-app/src/config/globals.js
+* ./graphql-server/.env
+* SPA in development mode: ./single-page-app/.env.development
+* SPA in production mode: ./single-page-app/.env.production
-* ./graphiql-auth/src/config/globals.js
+* ./graphiql-auth/.env

-2. `$ cd test`
+2. `cd test`

-3. generate graphql-server code and migrations by executing `zendro generate-gqs -d ../schema -m`
+3. add JSON files for model definitions in `./data_model_definitions` folder and generate graphql-server code and migrations by executing **`zendro generate-gqs -m`**.

-4. generate single-page-app code by executing `zendro generate-spa -d ../schema`
+4. for local database, you can start all service by executing **`zendro start`**.
+Meanwhile, if you would like to use SPA with production mode, please add `-p` option.

+5. stop all running service by executing **`zendro stop`**.
+Besides, if you would like to stop SPA with production mode, please add `-p` option.

-5. if you don't have local database or you want to dockerize example zendro App, then execute `zendro dockerize -u`
+6. if you don't have local database or you would like to dockerize example zendro App, then execute **`zendro dockerize -u`**.
+Moreover, if you would like to use SPA with production mode, please execute **`zendro dockerize -u -p`**.
+Besides, the default username is `admin@zen.dro` and the corresponding password is `admin`.

-6. When you want to stop docker service, press `CTRL+C` once, then execute `zendro dockerize -d`
+7. When you would like to stop docker service, press `CTRL+C` once, then execute **`zendro dockerize -d`** for a full cleanup.
+In addition, if your SPA is in production mode, please execute **`zendro dockerize -d -p`**.

-7. for local database, you can edit its config file: *./graphql-server/config/data_models_storage_config.json*.
-Then install all necessary packages for all service and start all service by executing `zendro start -i`

-8. stop all running service by executing `zendro stop`